SEA TO SUMMIT COOKWARE AND 'CROCKERY'

-We’ve been using Sea to Summit silicone plates, bowls, cups and X-Pots during 2016 and they now have a permanent place in our slide-on camper.
+We used Sea to Summit silicone plates, bowls, cups and X-Pots on several bush trips and they now have a permanent place in our slide-on camper.

 The cooking pots have aluminium bases, so that cooking flames don’t burn the folding silicone sides.

 We bought them on line and they weren’t cheap: two collapsible plates, bowls and mugs cost $103; two collapsible 2.8-litre cooking pots with polycarbonate

 lids cost $63 each; a four-litre collapsible cooking pot with lid cost $82 and an all-metal shallow frying pan with folding silicone handles cost $45.

 With GST added we got little change out of $400.

 We’d already tried some silicone camping gear: folding buckets and washing-up dishes and a folding kettle with metal base, so we knew the

 concept worked and was durable.

 With the addition of the Sea to Summit gear we’re now pretty much all-silicone and collapsible.